no-code-comments/SJTU-UMJI-Course-Files/VE401 Probabilistic Methods in Eng/README.md

 VE401 is a course discussing topic of probability and statistics.
 You are expected to grasp knowledge of different kinds of probability distribution, parameter estimation and linear regression.
 The course will also focus on applying those knowledge to engineering.

 A collections of bullet points revised by me is provided in **Reference** folder.

 ## Tips

 - Pay attention when you are using tables of distributions.
 Each version may have different variables.
 - You are encouraged to review using slides written by Horst instead of textbooks.
-- There are a lot of courses with prefix “VE” actually teaching contents of “VV”, and this course is a perfect example.
+- Now it’s the time to reveal the truth of uncertainty you have struggled in VP141 and VP241.